Welcome to the shortlist

 Best-in-class funds on the shortlist

-We have rated certain funds as being leaders when it comes to integrating ESG factors.
+According to our research some funds are doing well at integrating ESG factors and our ratings take this into consideration.
 In addition to the basic requirements, these funds also meet the criteria below.
 Within the shortlist, you can filter to show just the funds categorised as best-in-class.

 - The parent company should be a UN PRI signatory (which shows a commitment to responsible investment)